 What’s in the Workplace Violence for Healthcare Course?

-Our medical workplace violence training course is built to OSHA standards, and our online course fulfills OSHA’s classroom training requirement.
+Our medical workplace violence training course is built to OSHA Requirements, and our online course fulfills OSHA’s classroom training requirement.
 This presentation includes intermittent practice quiz questions to prepare for the final written exam included with the course.
 In addition to the written exam, this course also includes a checklist for employers to use when administering a practical exam as required by OSHA.

 - Understand the importance of medical workplace violence and how it affects you.